docker/docs/engine/admin/formatting.md

 title: Format command and log output
 ---

-Docker uses [Go templates](https://golang.org/pkg/text/template/) to allow users manipulate the output format of certain commands and log drivers.
-Each command a driver provides a detailed list of elements they support in their templates:
+Docker uses [Go templates](https://golang.org/pkg/text/template/) which allow users to manipulate the output format of certain commands and log drivers.
+Each command a driver provides has a detailed list of elements they support in their templates:

 - [Docker Images formatting](../reference/commandline/images.md#formatting)